 This is one of the interesting positive prompts that make you feel grateful but aren’t for daily use.

-You may think about it once a year and compare your answer with the one from a previous year.
+You may think about it once a year and compare your answer with the one from the previous year.
 Do you name the same event?
 Or maybe something memorable happened this year too?

 This gratitude prompt will make you look back at the whole year and bring all the good memories to the surface.
 It may not feel like it straight away, but the more you think about it, the more things and events you find that are worth being thankful for!